Establishing a Company in Saudi Arabia for Foreign Investors

 This type of company is established by individuals licensed to practice certain professions.
 A professional joint stock company requires at least two partners who are jointly liable for the company’s debts and obligations.
 The minimum capital for this entity is 500,000 Saudi Riyals.

-Steps for Establishing an Investment Facility
+Steps for Establishing an Investment Facility in Saudi Arabia

 Step 1: Reserve the Trade Name